🫂 Welcome to Bitcoin Knows

 ✅ Enforce Bitcoin’s rules—ensuring you are using real Bitcoin, not a forked or manipulated version.

-Bitcoin Knots – A version of Bitcoin Core with additional features for power users.
+Bitcoin Knots – A version of Bitcoin Core with additional features for power users including spam mitigation options.

 💡 How to run a node:

-Easiest method: Download Bitcoin Core and let it sync the entire blockchain (~500GB).
+Easiest method: Download software and let it sync the entire blockchain (~500GB).

 Hardware option: Use a dedicated device like a Raspberry Pi or an old laptop.